krh3rtz/Glocal/README.md

 	The 'pip3' tells pip to install pygeoip for Python 3.4

 [!]
+The parsing of option is accomplished using argparse, so please install it:

+	eg.

+	sudo pip3 install argparse

+[!]
 If you can get the software to run, you may need to specify the version of Python before calling the script:

 	eg.

 	sudo python3.4 glocal.py -F addresses.txt

 Created by: